Hours after the White House issues its new vaccine mandate, GOP-led states sue

 Several Republican-led states are working together in these legal challenges.
 Kentucky Gov. Andy Beshear is a Democrat, but the lawsuit the state is pursuing is being led by Attorney General Daniel Cameron, who is Republican.

-A lawsuit Georgian officials say they plan to file also includes South Carolina, West Virginia, Utah, Idaho, Alabama and Kansas.
-Another suit that Missouri officials plan to file on Friday also reportedly includes Alaska, Arkansas, Iowa, Montana, Nebraska, New Hampshire, North Dakota, South Dakota and Wyoming.
+A lawsuit that Georgia officials say they plan to file also includes South Carolina, West Virginia, Utah, Idaho, Alabama and Kansas.
+A suit that Missouri officials plan to file on Friday reportedly includes Alaska, Arkansas, Iowa, Montana, Nebraska, New Hampshire, North Dakota, South Dakota and Wyoming.

 Indiana will challenge the rules in three separate lawsuits in the coming week, according to the state's attorney general.